zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_defender_extension/_index.md

 * User has deployed Kubernetes using Cluster API and has it connected as Azure Arc enabled Kubernetes cluster.

-* User is editing the environment variables on the Shell script file (1-time edit).
-These variables are being used throughout the extension deployment.
-User is running the shell script.
-The script will use the extension management feature of Azure Arc to theploy the Azure Defender extension on the Arc connected cluster.
+* User is editing the environment variables on the Shell script file (1-time edit) which then be used throughout the extension deployment.

+* User is running the shell script.
+The script will use the extension management feature of Azure Arc to deploy the Azure Defender extension on the Azure Arc connected cluster.

 * User is veryfing the cluster is shown in Azure Defender and that the extension is deployed.